alexwalland1997/PHP-login/readme.md

     ## Installation
     *Instructions on how to install the project and run it*

   in order to run this site you would need to have a mysqli database with a database called users with a table called login with username email and password variables needed then run the site on localhost ## Tests
-    *The following are tests that I have run on this project*
+    *The following are tests that I have run on this project* The tests can be found in the test vid found in the files

-      undefined
     ## License
     *The project is protected by the following license*

     The Unlicense